What happens after I apply for a permit?

 Can I report a violation to the County’s Code Compliance Officer?

 Anyone can report what they believe to be a code violation.
 You can report a violation in writing or by email to the department or through our website @ https://etrakit.co.walla-walla.wa.us/etrakit3/CRM/issue.aspx.
+You may also submit a Code Violation Compliant Form.

 Can I report a violation anonymously?